fmdkdd/fmdkdd.github.com/_posts/2019-07-23-a-few-emacs-tricks.md

 If you want clever behavior, you should look elsewhere.

-**ADD GIF**

 ### Auto-revert without the lag

 Just yesterday I wanted to explore the assembly output of GCC for some simple C file.
-I openened two windows: one with the C code, and one with the output assembly.
+I opened two windows: one with the C code, and one with the output assembly.
 I put the latter in `auto-revert-mode` so I could quickly see the result after recompilation.